ACIT Online Seminar Series

 To get access to a webinar, all you need to do is fill in a registration form!
 By filling this form, you will directly receive the link in your email inbox to attend that webinar.
 As long as you have the corresponding link, you can easily use it to join the seminar and attend when the event goes live!
 You can also sign up for our mailing list to keep updated with our events and always know when we have a new seminar ready.

 To join our mailing list, please fill in this form.

 If you’re interested in being a speaker for one of our online seminars, please contact firstname.lastname@example.org, and include your desired seminar topic in the email, thank you!

-A look at the state of the art in quantum computing, its challenges and promises from two researchers in the field: Alexander Schuckert and Ella Crane.
+A look at the state of the art in quantum computing, its challenges, and its promises, from two researchers in the field: Alexander Schuckert and Ella Crane.